unitaryfund/mitiq/docs/source/guide/guide-executors.rst

 TensorFlow Quantum Executors
 ==========================================

 This section provides an example of how to use `TensorFlow Quantum <https://github.com/tensorflow/quantum>`_ as an executor.
 Note that at the time of this writing, TensorFlow Quantum is limited to

   1. ``Cirq`` ``Circuits`` that use  ``Cirq`` ``GridQubit`` instances
   2. Unitary circuits only, so non-unitary errors need to use Monte Carlo simulations

 Despite this latter limitation, there is a crossover point where Monte Carlo using Tensorflow evaluates faster than the exact density matrix simulation using ``Cirq``.

 Below is an example to use TensorFlow Quantum to simulate a bit-flip channel:

 .. testcode::

     import numpy as np
-    from cirq import Circuit
     import sympy
     import tensorflow as tf
     import tensorflow_quantum as tfq
+    from cirq import Circuit

-    def stochastic_bit_flip_simulation(circ: Circuit, p: float, num_monte_carlo: int=100) -> float:
+    def stochastic_bit_flip_simulation(circ: Circuit, p: float, num_monte_carlo: int = 100) -> float:
         """
         Simulates a circuit with random bit flip (X(\pi)) errors
         Args: